gravitational/downtime/README.md

   },
 ```

 4. Open Twitter.
 Create a tweet and add the joke's image as "media" to your Twitter post.
-Publish tweet.
+Publish tweet. **This tweet must not be deleted as it provides the source image used when sharing the tweet on Twitter.**

 5. Open the kebab menu on your published Twitter post; select "Embed Tweet"; select "copy code".